aridjayarecipes/cutesrecipes.web.app/content/post/2389-recipe-of-any-night-of-the-week-banana-smore.md

 1. The last minute open and broil the banana keep watching that the marshmallow will not burn add the other half mix nut on top and enjoy 😉 you could add ice cream or fresh fruit

 Place graham cracker squares on a baking sheet, and top each with a sliced banana and a marshmallow.
-This brings me to these banana s'mores — a riff on classic s'mores that taste just like banoffee pie.
-Assembling these delicious banana boat s'mores is a cinch.
-Check out this delicious recipe for Grilled Banana S'mores from Weber—the world's Grilled Banana S'mores.
-Recipe From from Weber's Way to Grill™ by Jamie Purviance.
+This brings me to these banana s&#39;mores — a riff on classic s&#39;mores that taste just like banoffee pie.
+Assembling these delicious banana boat s&#39;mores is a cinch.
+Check out this delicious recipe for Grilled Banana S&#39;mores from Weber—the world&#39;s Grilled Banana S&#39;mores.
+Recipe From from Weber&#39;s Way to Grill™ by Jamie Purviance.

 So that is going to wrap it up with this special food banana s’more recipe.
 Thank you very much for reading.
 I am confident that you will make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!